 It doesn’t take much digging to find all the crises that Zuckerberg had to deal with that year.
-The Cambridge Analytica scandal, infiltration by operatives from Russia, and user psychological wellbeing concerns.
+The Cambridge Analytica scandal, infiltration by operatives from Russia, and user psychological well-being concerns.
 As a result of all these issues, Facebook experienced the biggest loss of about 123 billion USD.
 In 2022, the company we now know as Meta is still under intense scrutiny for its privacy practices, its hiring practices and its vision for the metaverse.

-To make up for the company’s mistakes, Zuckerberg has been visiting various institutions and governments in the world to apologize.
-Through his apology, he aims at restoring the good relationship between his social network and the affected parties.
+To make up for the company’s mistakes, Zuckerberg has visited various institutions and governments in the world to apologize.
+Through these apologies, he aims at restoring the good relationship between his social network and the affected parties.
 Despite his best efforts in the preceding years, he’s still working to restore the company’s image and fully resolve the brand crisis.

 2) Criticism for his inventions

 When you think about major CEOs, the likes of Bill Gates and Steve Jobs immediately come to mind.
 They founded their ventures while in their 20s.
 Beyond that, they had creative ideas.
 Success was a little harder to come by for Zuckerberg.
 In fact, earning the CEO title and garnering respect took some time.
 Not just in the US, but in the entire world.

 In college, Facebook was still in the development stage, and he was already facing lots of criticism.
 Many claimed that he stole the idea from Harvardconnections.com so that he could build a competing product.
 Furthermore, the Winklevoss twins claim he’s a traitor and that he sabotaged their project, thereby putting his reputation on the line.